 Christian gave Claire a beautiful father's blessing and blessed her

-with success, and for the spirit to guide her every single second.
+with success and the spirit to guide her every second.

 He blessed her with safety and protection.

-Claire is obedient and I know that will bless her mission and her choices.
+Claire is obedient, which will bless her mission and choices.

 She is amazing.
 I can't say that enough.

-We shed many tears as I tucked in all my "LITTLE NIES"
+We shed tears as I tucked in all my "LITTLE NIES."

 in bed one last time under the same roof.